Michael O'Brien (musician): Early and personal life

-Music career
+Career

-He started his music recording career in 1990, with the album, Someone Needs to Tell Them, which was an Indie project.
+O'Brien started his music recording career in 1990, with the album, Someone Needs to Tell Them, which was an Indie project.
 His subsequent album, Michael O'Brien, was released in 1995, with Benson Records.
 The third album, Conviction, was released in 1996, again by Benson Records.
 He released, Godspeed, in 1998, also with Benson Records.
 His fifth studio album, Something About Us, was released in 2007, with Miracle Productions.
 He released his 6th album "Be Still My Soul" in 2010.
 And then his first holiday album, Christ'mas, in 2013, by Miracle Productions.
 His eighth album, Psalms, Hymns and Spiritual Songs, was released in 2015, with Miracle productions.
 And he just released his latest project "Crown Him" in 2020.

-Personal life

-His son Joseph O'Brien is a singer songwriter who took part in 2018 in season 13 of America's Got Talent with his own song "We Could Build A House".